tox-dev/tox/HOWTORELEASE.rst

 Make sure to let the world know that a new version is out by whatever means you see fit.

-As a minimum, send the automated release operation:
+As a minimum, send out a mail notification by triggering the notify tox environment:

 ```bash
 TOX_DEV_GOOGLE_SECRET=our_secret tox -e notify
 ```

+Note you'll need the ``TOX_DEV_GOOGLE_SECRET`` key, what you can acquire from other maintainers.